UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 We'd also installed `htop`. so lets have a go at running it.
 Not there either.
 ![Terminal in fresh getting-started image.](../fig/docker-desktop/29_gettingstarted_2.png)

-If this is not surprising to you, it means you're getting the hang of it.
 When we re-ran the *image*, we created a **new** *container*.
 The new container is created from the template saved in the image, and so 'our' changes have banished.
 This becomes very clear when we go back to the 'Containers' tab on the left.